-1. Everything you need to learn is right in front of you.
+1. Everything you need is right in front of you

 With a keyboard that lays out all of the notes you’ll need to learn right at your fingertips, learning to play this age-old instrument couldn’t be simpler.
 Chords, scales, key signatures, and more are easy to grasp because all of these relationships are laid out under your nose.

 2. You just have to press a key

 No perfect embouchure, finger pattern on strings, or sweet spot to master: just simply pressing keys and hearing the note you’re supposed to.
 This makes reading and learning music easier because you can focus on the music in front of you, instead of focusing on technique.

 This means piano is also easier for younger kids to grasp, so learning can start at an earlier age.

 3. You can play any genre – there’s something for everyone

 You can play almost any song on the piano, because it’s a very versatile instrument with a full range of notes.
 Melody and accompaniment can also be played at the same time by one person on the piano, which allows for not only more variety in music to be played but a better understanding of music theory.